center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 - Recording potential knowledge (e.g "TODO: verify whether the mention in threat report _X_ is actually this technique")
 - Enabling collaboration in development workflows (e.g "Marcie, make sure to update the platforms once you finish determining the technique scope")

 Annotations in the ATT&CK Workbench are implemented through _notes_.
 Typically notes are not published outside of a Workbench instance, and are intended to be local knowledge.
-Note are associated directly with objects within the knowledge base, and cannot exist without an attached object.
+Notes are associated directly with objects within the knowledge base, and cannot exist without an attached object.

 ### Creating Notes